rfelixallen/NCurses/README.md

 Refresh() will update the screen.
 This actually runs two other functions: wnoutrefresh() and doupdate(). wnoutrefresh updates only changed portions to the virtual screen. doupdate makes current screen match virtual screen.

 intscr() launches NCurses and creates both stdscr and curscr

+I keep forgetting how to compile this code. gcc <file> -lncurses

+this will produce two files: file.o and a.out to execute the file:
+   ./a.out